-Moneyfacts tip: You should only invest in one of these Government backed schemes if you are sure you will only want these savings for the purpose of your first house deposit or for your retirement (only in the case of LISA).
+You should only invest in a Lifetime ISA if you are sure you will only want these savings for the purpose of your first house deposit or for your retirement (only in the case of LISA).
 If you need your funds for any other purpose, then you will receive a penalty.

 Once you have opened the Government-backed savings schemes for first-time buyers, you can then consider which type of savings account will work best for you and deliver the greatest return in interest.
 Here are some options on savings accounts: